 At first glimpse, the business area has nothing to do with the cost of the web app development, but it does.
 And it’s not just the fact that different types of businesses will require divergent functionality.
 The more popular and sought-after your business niche is, the cheaper the development process will be.

 Think about this: if you’d like to create an e-commerce web app, it will cost less than if you’d required a comprehensive platform for a space engineering company.
-And even if the functionality of these two web apps will be absolutely the same, the price still will vary.
+And even if the functionality of these two web apps will be absolutely the same, the cost of web apps still will vary.
 The trick is there’s plenty of experts ready to build an e-commerce app, and the competition in this niche is strong.
 On the other hand, building a web app for a space engineering company or any other niche market may require not only specific skills but also a constant collaboration with the experts in this particular business area.

 Development Team’s Location